AnonymFlow

 How Tor and VPN work, what each actually protects, when to combine them (Tor over VPN or VPN over Tor), and the real limitations you need to understand before confusing anonymity with privacy.

-By Eric Gerard · Éditeur · NordLink Intel17 min readPhoto: Unsplash
+By Eric Gerard · Editor · AnonymFlow19 min readPhoto: Unsplash

-Tor and VPN are regularly confused in mainstream media and online discussions, even though they solve two different problems and are not interchangeable.
-A VPN is an everyday privacy tool — it masks your IP, encrypts your traffic on untrusted networks, and bypasses geographic blocks.
-Tor is a strong anonymity tool — it separates your real identity from your online activity, at the cost of slower speeds and a degraded UX.
-Conflating the two leads to two symmetric mistakes: using Tor for Netflix (guaranteed frustration), or using a free VPN for high-stakes activities (false sense of security).
+Tor and VPN are often mixed up in the media and in online talk, even though they solve two different problems and are not swappable.
+A VPN is an everyday privacy tool.
+It masks your IP, encrypts your traffic on untrusted networks, and gets past geographic blocks.
+Tor is a strong anonymity tool.
+It splits your real identity from your online activity, at the cost of slower speeds and a worse UX.
+Mixing the two leads to two matching mistakes: using Tor for Netflix (sure frustration), or using a free VPN for high-stakes tasks (a false sense of safety).

-This guide compares the two technologies in precise detail: how they work, what they guarantee, their limitations, their proper use cases, and possible combinations.
-It is for users who want to understand what protection they are actually buying with each tool, and make an informed choice based on their threat model.
+This guide compares the two tools in close detail: how they work, what they promise, their limits, their proper use cases, and ways to pair them.
+It is for readers who want to grasp what protection they are really buying with each tool, and make a sound choice based on their threat model.

-The best way to grasp the difference is to visualise what happens technically when you load a web page with each tool.
-Both encrypt traffic, but their network topology is radically different.
+The best way to grasp the difference is to picture what happens under the hood when you load a web page with each tool.
+Both encrypt traffic, but the shape of their network is very different.

-VPN architecture — point-to-point tunnel.
-When you activate a VPN client, your device establishes an encrypted connection to a single server operated by your provider (NordVPN, ExpressVPN, Mullvad, ProtonVPN).
-All your IP traffic is encapsulated in that tunnel via a protocol such as WireGuard, OpenVPN, or IKEv2.
-The VPN server decrypts the traffic at its end and forwards it to the target site using its own IP as the source address.
-From the visited site's perspective, it sees the VPN server's IP.
-From your ISP's or hotspot's perspective, only an encrypted flow toward the VPN server is observable — no information about final destinations, no information about content.
-The VPN provider, however, sees everything: it knows who you are (you have a paid account, a source IP, sometimes a linked payment card) and could technically log your destinations.
-This is why independent no-log audits (PwC for NordVPN, KPMG then Cure53 for ExpressVPN, Cure53 for Mullvad) are the central criterion when choosing a reputable provider.
+VPN setup - point-to-point tunnel.
+When you turn on a VPN client, your device opens an encrypted link to one server run by your provider (NordVPN, ExpressVPN, Mullvad, ProtonVPN).
+All your IP traffic is wrapped in that tunnel via a protocol such as WireGuard, OpenVPN, or IKEv2.
+The VPN server decrypts the traffic at its end.
+Then it sends it on to the target site using its own IP as the source address.
+The visited site sees the VPN server's IP.
+Your ISP or hotspot sees only an encrypted flow toward the VPN server.
+There is no data about where you end up and no data about content.
+The VPN provider, though, sees everything.
+It knows who you are (you have a paid account, a source IP, sometimes a linked payment card) and could in theory log where you go.
+This is why outside no-log audits (PwC for NordVPN, KPMG then Cure53 for ExpressVPN, Cure53 for Mullvad) are the main test when picking a trusted provider.

-Tor architecture — three-hop onion routing.
-Tor (The Onion Router) does not connect you to a single server but to a circuit of three successive nodes chosen at random from a pool of approximately 7,000 relays operated by volunteers worldwide.
-Your Tor client encrypts your packet three times — one layer per relay, like the layers of an onion.
-The entry node (guard) receives your packet, strips the first layer, and sees the address of the next node but not the final destination or the content.
-The middle node strips the second layer; it knows neither where the packet originally came from nor where it ends up.
-The exit node strips the last layer, sees the content and the final destination, but does not know who the original sender is.
-No single node knows the full path — that is the fundamental innovation of onion routing, formalised in the Tor Project reference documentation and theorised as far back as the 1990s by the US Naval Research Laboratory.
+Tor setup - three-hop onion routing.
+Tor (The Onion Router) does not link you to one server.
+It links you to a circuit of three nodes in a row, picked at random from a pool of about 7,000 relays run by volunteers worldwide.
+Your Tor client encrypts your packet three times - one layer per relay, like the layers of an onion.
+The entry node (guard) gets your packet, peels the first layer, and sees the address of the next node but not the end target or the content.
+The middle node peels the second layer.
+It knows neither where the packet first came from nor where it ends up.
+The exit node peels the last layer.
+It sees the content and the end target, but does not know who first sent it.
+No single node knows the full path.
+That is the core idea of onion routing, set out in the Tor Project reference documentation and worked out as far back as the 1990s by the US Naval Research Laboratory.

-Practical implication for trust.
-With a VPN, you place your trust in one single actor (the provider).
-If that actor is honest, audited, and outside a problematic jurisdiction, you are well protected.
+What this means for trust.
+With a VPN, you put your trust in one single actor (the provider).
+If that actor is honest, audited, and outside a problem jurisdiction, you are well protected.
 If not, you have gained nothing.
-With Tor, you place your trust in the diversity of the network: as long as no adversary simultaneously controls both the entry and exit nodes of your circuit, your anonymity holds.
-That is a statistical guarantee, not an absolute one — an actor controlling 20% of nodes would have a non-negligible probability of de-anonymising certain circuits over time.
-The trade-off is clear: VPN = verifiable concentrated trust, Tor = distributed but probabilistic trust.
+With Tor, you put your trust in the spread of the network.
+As long as no adversary controls both the entry and exit nodes of your circuit at once, your anonymity holds.
+That is a statistical guarantee, not an absolute one.
+An actor that controls 20% of nodes would have a real chance to de-anonymise some circuits over time.
+The trade-off is clear: VPN = checkable trust in one place, Tor = spread-out but odds-based trust.

-The technical details of Tor's encryption rely on standardised primitives — ntor handshake (NIST P-256), layer-by-layer AES-CTR encryption, TLS between relays — described in the official Tor specification.
-For modern VPNs, WireGuard uses Curve25519 for key exchange and ChaCha20-Poly1305 for encryption — a minimal protocol (4,000 lines of code vs ~70,000 for OpenVPN) formally audited and widely adopted since 2020.
+The details of Tor's encryption rely on standard building blocks - ntor handshake (NIST P-256), layer-by-layer AES-CTR encryption, TLS between relays - set out in the official Tor specification.
+For modern VPNs, WireGuard uses Curve25519 for key exchange and ChaCha20-Poly1305 for encryption.
+It is a lean protocol (4,000 lines of code vs ~70,000 for OpenVPN), formally audited and widely used since 2020.

-The table below summarises the most frequently compared criteria between the two tools.
-Recommended reading column by column — each criterion carries different weight depending on your threat model.
+The table below sums up the criteria most often weighed between the two tools.
+Read it column by column.
+Each criterion counts for more or less based on your threat model.

 CriterionAudited VPNTorTor over VPN